williamcameron/phpsouthwales-uk/README.md

 ## Local environment

-The project is using the [Symfony web server](https://symfony.com/doc/current/setup/symfony_server.html) for local development.
+The project is using DDEV for local development.

-First, install the PHP dependencies using Composer:

-    symfony composer install

-This will download Drupal core, the additional contrib modules and PHP libraries.
+### Installing the site

+To install the site from scratch, run `ddev drupal-site-install`.
+This will install Drupal from the existing configuration, build the theme assets, and import a set of events from Meetup.com.

 ## Updating Drupal core using Composer

-    symfony composer update 'drupal/core-*'
+    ddev composer update 'drupal/core-*'

 ## Hosting